Livestreaming web audio and video

 Real Time Messaging Protocol (RTMP) is a proprietary protocol developed by Macromedia (now Adobe) and supported by the Adobe Flash plugin.
-RTMP comes in various flavours including RTMPE (Encrypted), RTMPS (Secure over SSL/TLS) and RTMPT (encapsulated within HTTP requests).
+RTMP comes in various flavors including RTMPE (Encrypted), RTMPS (Secure over SSL/TLS) and RTMPT (encapsulated within HTTP requests).

-Note: some vendors implement propriety transport protocols, such as RealNetworks and their Real Data Transport (RDT).
+Some vendors implement propriety transport protocols, such as RealNetworks and their Real Data Transport (RDT).

 RTSP 2.0 is currently in development and is not backward compatible with RTSP 1.0.

 Using streaming protocols

 The process of using the various protocols is reassuringly familiar if you are used to working with media over HTTP.